ansible/receptor/docs/source/receptorctl/receptorctl_work_submit.rst

     * - ``-n``, ``--no-payload``
       - Sends an empty payload.
     * - ``--node <<Node ID>>``
-      - Is the Receptor node on which the work runs.
+      - Specifies the Receptor node on which the work runs.
 The default is the local node.
     * - ``-p``, ``--payload <<TEXT>>``
       - Specifies the file that contains data for the unit of work.
 Specify ``-`` for standard input (stdin).
     * - ``--rm``